RicoSuter/Namotion.Messaging/README.md

 - **IMessagePublisher\<T>**
 - **IMessagePublisher**
-    - `SendAsync(messages, cancellationToken)`: Sends a batch of messages to the queue.
+    - `PublishAsync(messages, cancellationToken)`: Sends a batch of messages to the queue.
 - **IMessageReceiver\<T>**
 - **IMessageReceiver**
     - `GetMessageCountAsync(cancellationToken)`: Gets the count of messages waiting to be processed.